NJDHTS/NJDHTS/numetric-workbooks.md

 # Numetric Workbooks Module \(Advanced\)

+>**info**
+>This section of the Crash Analysis Tool is still under development.
+Feel free to test the beta of the NJ State Police Fatal Crash Database to access the most accurate New Jersey fatal crash statistics available.
+Stay tuned for updates, which will be sent to CAT users via email.

 ## NJ Statewide Crash Database

 To query basic information about the crash event, for example where crashes occurred, how severe they were, and basic safety emphasis areas, refer to the [Quick Start Guide](/chapter1.md) to the Roads module.